Makeup Colleges in London

 12. Continual Learning

 Your learning doesn’t end with a makeup diploma.
-We encourage students to engage in a lifelong learning and constant renewal of tips and techniques.
+We encourage students to engage in lifelong learning and constant renewal of tips and techniques.
 For this reason, we offer students who have trained on our full courses to retouch their skills.
 If you feel like coming back to Brushstroke to learn a particular technique, we welcome that.